Kneeling Push-up

 2. Place your hands slightly wider than shoulder-width apart, ensuring your fingers point forward.

-3. Position your knees on the ground and keep your feet relaxed, with your lower legs resting on the floor.
+3. Position your knees on the ground and keep your feet relaxed.

 Execution